 Start-Up Ventures: Provide feasibility report on the project to include at minimum, market analysis, cash flow projections, discussions of factors enhancing or detracting from attainment of projections, etc.

-Guarantors: Indicate what form of third party guarantee will be provided, i.e. Letters of Credit, Bond private sale, public offering.
+Guarantors: Indicate what form of third party guarantee will

+be provided, i.e. Letters of Credit, Bond

 Insurance, etc.

 Sale of Bonds: Indicate the method of marketing of the bonds, i.e.